adrian-ramirezc/flower-classification/README.md

 - Split the data in training and test set (the training set will be divided in training and validation set for cross-validation)

 - Standarize, normalize, ... ?
+That depends on the ML algorithm, apply one of these methods if the algorithm is based in distances or multiplies the features by weights.

 - List the most appropiate models for the problem.
 List the hyperparameters for each model.